JustinScottJenecke/portfolio/README.md

     - added documentation to briefly elaborate on purpose of this project, what I have learn, color scheme, wireframe, and copy of this readme log

+  # 30/06/21 - Changed preview image to gif

+    - since hosting a the service somewhere is not an option due to financial constraints, I decided to use a gif with multiple screenshots to serve as a preview as a simple pom.xml file preview does not reveal much about the project